babusid/babusid/README.md

 ### Hi there 👋
 My name's Sidharth Babu, and I'm an Electrical and Computer Engineering Student at the University of Texas at Austin.
 In my free time, I'm a part of the Longhorn Racing Solar Controls team, where I help make sure that the :oncoming_automobile: doesn't :collision:.
-I'm also the Founder and current CEO of [VoteBook](https://votebookelections.com/), where we build tools to facilitate voting and civic service.
+I'm also responsible for helping manage our corporate relationships, and also our public outreach.

 ## Some other stuff:
 - 🌱Some things I'm currently using:
+  - Java
+  - C/C+
+- :brain: Other things I've used in the past:
+  - ReduxJS
   - React Native
-  - ReduxJS
   - Javascript
   - React-NodeGUI
   - Google Firestore
-  - C
   - Python
-- :brain: Other things I've used in the past:
-  - Java
   - Kali Linux
   - Arch Linux
   - Ubuntu Server/Personal